Introduction to Notifications

 An example of "Enabled from this date" field.

-The final part of setting up notification is deciding what you want to happen when the notification triggers.
-You can select one or combine several actions. 🎉 Plecto offers a variety of ways to be notified:
+The final part of creating a notification is choosing notification actions – you get to decide what will happen when the notification triggers.
+You can select one or combine several actions.
+Here are the notification actions you can choose from:

 - Play a sound on a slideshow

 - Show the user on a slideshow

 - Play the user's personal video

 - Play a YouTube video